Should employers be concerned with the well-being of their employees?

 3. Financial well-being: Achieving the state of being financially secure means having the ability to manage budgetary commitments, meet financial goals, protect against risks, save for contingencies or future needs like college or retirement and cope with financial shocks.

-4. Social well-being: Social well-being is about being connected by understanding how to interact well with others, accepting diversity, being inclusive, knowing how to support and collaborate with others, being able to successfully resolve conflicts and adapting to change.
+4. Social well-being: Social employee well-being is about being connected by understanding how to interact well with others, accepting diversity, being inclusive, knowing how to support and collaborate with others, being able to successfully resolve conflicts and adapting to change.
 Being connected applies across one’s family and friends, one’s workplace and the larger community.

 Each dimension is unique and intertwined with the others.
 Integrated well-being begins with individuals and, when achieved, extends throughout their organizations, families and the larger community.
 As a result, the ideal state of well-being ⎯ physically thriving, emotionally balanced, financially secure and socially connected ⎯ places the employee at the center and is truly integrated across all four dimensions.